 Clients charged with domestic violence in California face serious consequences:

-At the Law Offices of Harry M. Drandell, we can guide you through the necessary steps to protect yourself and keep the situation from getting worse.
+The Law Offices of Harry M. Drandell can guide you through the necessary steps to protect yourself and keep the situation from getting worse.

-When you have been charged with domestic violence in California, choose a criminal defense attorney with the experience and dedication to make a difference.
-Call 559-441-0441 or contact us online to schedule a free and confidential case evaluation.
+When you have been charged with domestic violence in California, choose a legal team with the experience and dedication to make a difference.
+Call (559) 442-1041 or contact us online to schedule a free and confidential case evaluation.